damienmckenna/metatag/README.txt

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Metatag: Dublin Core" submodule.

-* The Open Graph Protocol meta tags, as used by Facebook, LinkedIn and other sites, may be added by enabling the "Metatag: Open Graph" submodule.
+* The Open Graph Protocol meta tags, as used by Facebook, Pinterest, LinkedIn and other sites, may be added by enabling the "Metatag: Open Graph" submodule.

 * The Twitter Cards meta tags may be added by enabling the "Metatag: Twitter Cards" submodule.